Tensorial structure of the lifting doctrine in constructive domain theory

 \end{definition}

-\begin{construction}[Lifting 2-cells to generalised fibers] As \citet{hazratpour-vickers:2020} point out, an opfibration in the sense of \cref{def:cocart-fib} can be equipped with operations corresponding to the more nuts-and-bolt description of internal opfibrations given by \citet{johnstone:2002}.
+\begin{construction}[Lifting 2-cells to generalised fibers] As Hazratpour and Vickers~\cite{hazratpour-vickers:2020} point out, an opfibration in the sense of \cref{def:cocart-fib} can be equipped with operations corresponding to the more nuts-and-bolt description of internal opfibrations given by Johnstone~\cite{johnstone:2002}.
 In particular, for a given 2-cell $\alpha\colon f\to g$ in $\KK\prn{C,B}$ we may define a 1-cell $\alpha^*E\colon f^*E\to g^*E$ between pullbacks.
 In particular, the 2-cell determines a 1-cell $f^*E\to p\downarrow B$, where $p\circ p^*f \cong f\circ f^*p$ is the canonical isomorphism of the pullback square:

 Postcomposing with the left adjoint right inverse to $\Delta^1\pitchfork E \to p\downarrow B$, we obtain the following cells and equations:

 The isomorphism $p\circ \bar{g}\cong g\circ f^*p$ depicted in \cref{diag:opfib-lift:g-bar} is precisely the data of a suitable map $\alpha^*E\colon f^*E\to g^*E$, considering the universal property of $g^*E$. \end{construction}